Barnacle SEO for Therapists. Get Found Online Without a Big Budget

-This article presents a practical strategy for therapists to gain online visibility without substantial investment in traditional SEO or website development.
-The approach leverages existing high-authority platforms to establish an immediate presence.
+This article outlines a practical approach for therapists to increase their online visibility without significant spending on traditional SEO or website creation.
+It uses established, high-authority platforms to quickly establish an initial presence.

 What is Barnacle SEO?

 Barnacle SEO involves establishing listings on established, high-ranking websites rather than building authority from scratch.
-This approach was coined by Will Scott in 2008 to help smaller businesses benefit from established platforms’ search engine authority.
+This approach was coined by Will Scott in 2008 to help smaller businesses benefit from the search engine authority of established platforms.

-Think of it like a barnacle attaching itself to a whale — you’re riding the authority of bigger, more established websites to get found in search results.
+Imagine it like a barnacle clinging to a whale — you’re leveraging the credibility of larger, more established websites to improve your search visibility.

 Priority Platforms for Therapists